-Source Water Assessments have been completed for the for the 42 shallow wells that serve the Southern Outer Banks Water System, which in turn serves Ocean Sands Development.
+Source Water Assessments have been completed for the 42 shallow wells that serve the Southern Outer Banks Water System.

-The inherent vulnerability rating refers to the geologic characteristics or existing conditions of each well and its delineated assessment area.
-These characteristics include aquifer rating, unsaturated zone rating, and well integrity/well construction rating.
-The aquifer rating is an assessment of the water-transmitting characteristics of the aquifer.
+The inherent vulnerability rating refers to the geologic characteristics or existing conditions of the well and its delineated assessment area.
+These characteristics include aquifer rating, unsaturated zone rating and well integrity/well construction rating.
+The aquifer rating is an assessment of the water transmitting characteristics of the aquifer.
 The unsaturated zone rating is an assessment of the likelihood that contaminants from surface and shallow sources will follow the path of aquifer recharge and reach the water table.
-The well integrity/ construction rating is an assessment of the construction of the well.
+The well integrity/construction rating is an assessment of the quality of the construction of the well.

-An inherent vulnerability rating of "higher" was assigned to the 16 Southern Outer Banks Water wells located at 734 Ocean Trail, Corolla, NC.
-An inherent vulnerability of "higher" was assigned to the 26 wells that serve the Southern Outer Banks Water System that are located in the Ocean Sands Development wells.
+An inherent vulnerability of higher was assigned to the 16 Southern Outer Banks Water wells located at 734 Ocean Trail, Corolla, NC.

 The contaminant rating for the wells is determined by the number and location of potential contaminant sources within the delineated area.
-A contaminant rating of "lower" was assigned for the 16 Southern Outer Banks wells located at 734 Ocean Trail, Corolla, NC.
-The contaminant rating for the 26 wells that serve the Southern Outer Banks Water System that are located in the Ocean Sands Development wells is "lower."
+A contaminant rating of lower was assigned for the 16 Southern Outer Banks wells located at 734 Ocean Trail, Corolla, NC.

-The susceptibility rating is based on two components: the contaminant rating and the inherent vulnerability rating.
-The susceptibility rating is "moderate" for the 16 Southern Outer Banks wells located at 734 Ocean Trail, Corolla, NC.
-The susceptibility rating for the 26 wells that serve the Southern Outer Banks Water System that are located in the Ocean Sands Development wells is "moderate."
+The susceptibility rating is based on two components: a contaminant rating and an inherent vulnerability rating.
+The susceptibility rating is moderate for the 16 Southern Outer Banks wells located at 734 Ocean Trail, Corolla, NC.

+A source water assessment has been completed for the 26 wells that serve the Southern Outer Banks Water System that are located in the Ocean Sands Development.